 Wear LevelingIn order that a device not be destroyed by wear too soon, most practical systems must provide some way to spread the wear around the device so that no one block, even if 'picked on', is likely to wear out any sooner than any other.

 At one time this leveling had to be provided by system software, but newer/larger devices incorporate this functionality into themselves.
 There's a lot of variation, though.
 Some devices wear-level everything, and others only level the wear on blocks that aren't holding static content.
+(And just how do they make that distinction, anyway?)
 Which strategy works better at maximizing device life?
 It depends!
 Do you even know the strategy used by your device?